 All consultations have been carried out in compliance with the Council's Statement of Community Involvement and a summary of comments and main findings for each of the consultation stages can be found on our website.

 The Statement of Consultation sets out the comments received during the previous consultation stages, and the Council's responses to them.
 It is available to view and download on the Council's website at https://www.fareham.gov.uk/localplanconsultation.
-All comments made on the Regulation 18 consultations have been considered.
-Together with the latest evidence studies, with Government policy and guidance, these have informed the preparation of the Publication Plan.
+All comments made on the Regulation 18 consultations and the previous Regulation 19 consultation have been considered.
+Together with the latest evidence studies, with Government policy and guidance, these have informed the preparation of the Revised Publication Plan.

-We are inviting representations on the Publication version of the Fareham Local Plan 2037 in line with Regulation 19 of the Town and Country Planning (Local Planning) (England) Regulations 2012.
-This Publication Plan reflects amendments and updates made following the Regulation 18 consultations.
+We are inviting representations on the revisions contained in the Revised Publication version of the Fareham Local Plan 2037 in line with Regulation 19 of the Town and Country Planning (Local Planning) (England) Regulations 2012.
+This Revised Publication Plan reflects amendments and updates made to meet the Borough's increased housing and employment need, as well as amendments to the policies that will be used to make decisions on planning applications in accordance with changes to legislation and as a result of previous Regulation 19 responses.
+As the Publication Plan has already been subject to a Regulation 19 consultation, it is only the revisions which are being consulted on.

 Regulation 19 is part of the Town and Country Planning (Local Planning) (England) Regulations 2012.
 It says that, before submitting a draft Local Plan to the Government's Planning Inspectorate for independent examination, the Council must publish a draft of the Local Plan and formally invite comments (known as representations) on it.
 This version of the Local Plan is known as the Publication Plan.